trantorLiu/suggestgrid-ruby/API.md

 ## Type Methods
-Type methods are used for creating, inspecting, and deleting types.
+Type methods are used for creating, getting, and deleting types.
-[Types documentation](http://www.suggestgrid.com/docs/types) is available for an overview.
+Refer to [types](http://www.suggestgrid.com/docs/types) for an overview.

 ### Creates a Type
 > `create_type(type, body)`